Back Bay Art and Architecture Walk

 The Pru and Commonwealth Avenue

 Heading up Boylston Street with the Library on your left, you’ll find the 52-story Prudential Tower, built in the 1960s, and affectionately dubbed "The Pru."
-On a clear day from the top-floor Skywalk, you’ll see sweeping vistas of Boston.
+On a clear day from the top-floor Skywalk you’ll see sweeping vistas of Boston.
 With the Pru behind you, take Gloucester Street across Newbury to Commonwealth Avenue, turn left, and cross Massachusetts Avenue to 395 Commonwealth, where you'll see Louis Comfort Tiffany's famous Ayer Mansion.

 Boston Public Garden

 At the bronze statue of George Washington at the foot of Commonwealth Avenue, enter Boston Public Garden, America's oldest botanical garden sheltering 24 acres of weeping willow, elm, spruce, and dawn redwood.
 The garden pond is spanned by a faux-suspension bridge while the garden itself abuts Boston Common.
-Exit with Washington behind you, walk one block to Newbury Street, turn right and head towards the Gothic Revival Church of the Covenant, on Newbury Street at Berkeley, built in 1867.
+Exit with Washington behind you, walk one block to Newbury Street, turn right and head toward the Gothic Revival Church of the Covenant, on Newbury Street at Berkeley, built in 1867.